5l1v3r1/plasma-1/README.md

 Any new module can be added to Plasma.
 Create a python3 module, place it in ./modules and just call it from the main menu.

-Note: It would be really nice if you keep the config files for modules and the main menu separate lathough they are same.
+Note: It would be really nice if you keep the config files for modules and the main menu separate although they are same.

 Keep Calm and Gather Intel.